futurice/ios-good-practices/README.md

 _(Note: all Futurice employees get a free license to this — just ask Ali.)_

+### Debugging

+It's a good idea to add an exception breakpoint (click the "+" at the bottom of Xcode's Debug Navigator) to halt execution whenever the app is about to crash.
+In many cases, you will then see the line of code responsible for the exception.
-### [Reveal] or [Spark Inspector]

-These powerful visual inspectors will save you hours of time when debugging your views, especially if you're using Auto Layout (and you should).
+For view debugging, [Reveal] and [Spark Inspector] are two powerful visual inspectors that can save you hours of time, especially if you're using Auto Layout and want to locate views that are collapsed or off-screen.
 Granted, Xcode offers [something very similar](https://developer.apple.com/library/ios/recipes/xcode_help-debugger/using_view_debugger/using_view_debugger.html) for free, but it's iOS 8+ only and feels somewhat less polished.

 [Reveal]: http://revealapp.com/
 [Spark Inspector]: http://sparkinspector.com